Good financial statements are at the heart of any successful eCommerce business.

 - How much should I spend to open a new warehouse?

-Financial statements may be the single greatest tool business owners can use to determine & ensure their success.
+Financial statements may be the single greatest tool business owners have to determine & ensure their success.

 In other words, you MUST become financially literate if you’re going to run a successful business!